Teach Online 101: Everything That You Need To Know

 Market Strategy

 What is your go-to-market strategy?
 If you’re a marketing or media professional, you already know this term.
 You might even be teaching or learning it online.
-A GTM (go-to-market) strategy is just the strategy that a company uses to bring their product into the market and create value through a business plan.
+A GTM (go-to-market) strategy is just the strategy that a company uses to bring its product into the market and create value through a business plan.
 You don’t need this jargon.
 You just need to follow the three necessary steps of marketing.

 In practical terms, if your area of expertise is, say, management, find out existing courses on management.
 Look for gaps and carve out a niche that no one else is addressing.
 The next step is to tackle that niche and design a course.